mixpanel/docs/Admin/Organizations-Projects.md

 ![Organization Overview 1 Image](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Admin/Organization-Project/organization_overview.png)

+## Manage Team Members

-## Invite Users
+# Invite Users

 You can invite users users to an organization or to a project with specific role permissions.

->See Permissions to learn more about organizaton roles project roles.
+>See Permissions to learn more about organizaton roles and project roles.

 ### Invite Users to an Organization